 The effective date for IFRS 17 is January 1, 2021 with mandatory restatement of comparative periods.
-The Company has not yet assessed the impact that this standard will have on its financial statements.
+As of November 14, 2018, the IASB tentatively decided to propose a one year deferral to January 1, 2022.
+The Company has not yet determined the impact of adoption, however it is expected to significantly impact the overall financial statements.